Baselight

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear usage context: 'typically the first step in the discovery workflow'.
-This indicates when to use it.
-However, it does not explicitly state when not to use it or mention alternative sibling tools like 'baselight_search_tables'.
+The description explicitly states this is 'typically the first step in the discovery workflow,' guiding when to use it.
+It does not explicitly state when not to use it or compare to alternatives, but the context is clear enough for an AI agent.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.